Sector

 “We recruit high-quality staff and provide ongoing training.”

-Your staff retention rate versus the sector average (around 28% in 2024/25), your recruitment process and timeline, supervision frequency and format, mandatory and specialist training programmes, and how you handle workforce gaps without disrupting service.
+Your staff retention rate versus the sector average, your recruitment process and timeline, supervision frequency and format, mandatory and specialist training programmes, and how you manage workforce gaps without disrupting service.
+If your retention rate outperforms the sector average, that number belongs in the first sentence.

 4. Quality governance